San2biswas/Game_Jam_2024/Mini_Jam_153-Fishing/README.md

 - Player
     > movement sideways
     > the hook move down-upwards
-    > hook can attach-detach with other objects
+    > hook can attach-detach with fish

-- Obstacles
-    > spike on blocks
-    > laser will chopping rope
-    > blast
-    > magnet

 ```